uidaholib/digital-collections-template-cb-csv/pages/about.md

 {% include feature/jumbotron.html objectid="https://digital.lib.uidaho.edu/digital/iiif/cities/929/full/max/0/default.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;A Short History;Using the PDFs;Takedown Request;Missing Issues" %}
+{% include feature/nav-menu.html sections="About the Collection;A Short History;Using the PDFs;Takedown Request;Missing Issues of the Genesee News" %}

 ## About the Collection